awwaiid/thelackthereof/Module_Level_Polyglot.md

 ** Clojure, Scala, others run on the JVM, allowing them to (usually) call and be-called-by other JVM languages ** Elm, ClojureScript, others run on JavaScript
 * C-level
-** Compiled languages can output a C-compatible library.
-Most un-hosted languages you can think of as being hosted on C
+** Compiled languages can output a C-compatible library
 * Embed language
 ** Typically this uses C-bindings for language B, so that from language A's perspective it is calling a C library call